 - Devarim 18 provides a litmus test: if a prophet's predictions do not materialize, he must be a fraud.
 At first glance this sounds straightforward.
-Yet, the verse implies that all prophecies must materialize - is this true?
+The verse implies that all prophecies must materialize, but is this true?
 What do Yirmeyahu 18, Yirmeyahu 28 and the story of Yonah and Nineveh suggest?
-Is not repentance capable of overturning Divine decrees?
+Is repentance incapable of overturning Divine decrees?
 If so, how is one to determine who is a true or false prophet?

 - See Distinguishing Between True and False Prophets for several approaches.